-Today’s brides are putting as much planning into the events leading up to their wedding as they are the big day.
+Today’s brides are putting as much planning into the events leading up to their wedding (like their bachelorette party) as they are the big day.
 And while all those pre-parties are definitely upping the fun factor, they also require guests to shell out even more money to join in the celebration.

-Steck has found that women, unlike the guys, want more bang for their buck and are willing to spend if it gets them a more VIP experience and more activities.
+Steck has found that women, unlike the guys, want more bang for their buck and are willing to spend if it gets them a more VIP experience.
 “Women will spend on upgrades,” she says.
 “They’ll add on limos, they’ll add on the nightclubs, they’ll add on dinner, they’ll add on hair and makeup.
 They’re more likely to spend money to get a bunch of different things than just one night.
 It’s more that overall experience.”

-Part of that new experience is travel to a fresh destination—and according to the Brides 2016 American Wedding Study, 44 percent say they plan to host their bachelorette party out of town.
+Part of that new experience includes traveling to a fresh destination—and according to the Brides 2018 American Wedding Study, 44 percent said they plan to host their bachelorette party out-of-town.
 Per the RetailMeNot findings, you can expect to spend an average of $265 on air travel for that trip—not including hotels.